 Step 4: List and promote your property

-To sell property in Bali, it’s essential to list and promote your property the right way.
+To sell property in Bali, listing and promoting your property the right way is essential.
 This requires marketing strategies that a real estate agent may be well-versed in.
 If you work with a real estate agent, you don’t have to do the marketing yourself.
 The agent will list your property on important real estate platforms and take care of promotion and marketing.

 Listing your property on websites such as Own Property Abroad, Dotproperty, Rumah, and even Facebook marketplaces can help increase engagement and build a wider audience, making it easier for property buyers to find your place.
 You can create targeted ads to reach specific audiences interested in your property’s location, size, or features.